 IUPAC.
 Compendium of Polymer Terminology and Nomenclature: IUPAC Recommendations 2008 (the “Purple Book”).
 Prepared for publication by R. G. Jones, J. Kahovec, R. Stepto, E. S. Wilks, M. Hess, T. Kitayama, W. V. Metanomski, with advice from A. Jenkins and P. Kratochvíl, RSC Publishing, Cambridge, UK (2008).

 A short summary of IUPAC documents with hyperlinks to the relevant source documents.

 IUPAC.
 ‘A brief guide to polymer nomenclature (IUPAC Technical Report)’, Pure Appl.
 Chem., 84, 2167 (2012).
 (Link to project 2008-032-1-400)

-A compilation of source documents, all published in Pure and Applied Chemistry, is provided here.
+A compilation of source documents, freely available in Pure and Applied Chemistry, is provided here.